rivi-lang/rivi-loader/README.md

 ## Features

-- millisecond-scale cold-start times of GPGPU programs
-- use of multiple queue families by subslicing output buffer into fragments
-- per device program loading to target Kubernetes-based scheduling
+- lifetime management for Vulkan resources
+- GPU resources exposed as "cores" (queue family) and "threads" (queues) for per-application performance granularity
 - interoperable platform support across operating systems and graphics cards

-## Limitations
+## Current limitations (to be addressed)

 - output buffer dimensions have to be statically known and oftentimes hand-written, no type inference is given at the moment
-- work submission must be based on the factor of queue family counts: e.g. you can submit 10 items in parallel to most discrete cards since the queue family count is 2, but for integrated cards like Apple M1 the factor is 4 thus you would need to send either 8 or 12 items (though, the amount of queue family count is outputted in debug messages) -- uneven work submission in part of future work
-- memory limitations are not endorsed, which means **you may run out of memory and hang your computer** if you submit too much work or even run the `rf` example
+- memory limitations are not endorsed, which means **you may run out of memory and hang your computer**
-- **there are no safety guarantees, running any of the programs can hang your computer and require force restart -- save your work before running any of the examples!**

 ## Installation

-Please read the warnings above, and decide whether to proceed.

 1. Make sure Rust is installed, if not, consider [rustup](https://rustup.rs/)
 2. Make sure Vulkan is installed, if not, consider [LunarG](https://vulkan.lunarg.com/sdk/home) and the installation instructions found on [ash](https://github.com/MaikKlein/ash#example)